MarekSchiffer/pgu/GNU:Linux 32-Bit/02. Chapter 3 - maximum/Readme.md

 ### Behind the Curtain
-Behind the curtiain this chapter is about two things
+Behind the curtain this chapter is about two things
 - Branching
 - Addressing Modes